 Once you have gained your theory certificate, it will remain valid for two years, and you will need it to hand when booking your practical test, so keep it safe.

 The Practical Test Explained

 The Practical Test is designed to assess if you can drive safely in a variety of conditions and circumstances, as well as your understanding of the Highway Code.
 Before the test begins, the examiner will check your eyesight and you will have to answer two questions on vehicle safety.

 The Driving Section

 The drive will last around 40 minutes, and will include one of the reversing manoeuvres you have practiced.
 You will be asked to follow the road ahead unless otherwise indicated by the examiner or road signs.
 You may have to complete an emergency stop.
-There will also be a period of ten minutes of independent driving, during which you will drive without any guidance from the examiner.
+There will also be a period of twenty minutes of independent driving or Sat Nav guidance during which you will drive without any input from the examiner.

 To successfully pass, you need to make 15 or fewer minor faults without any serious or dangerous faults.